 The truth about the family courts gives the lie to some cherished American assumptions.
 Americans believe they are safe from arbitrary abuse of governmental power—yet child protective services, “law guardians,” and family court judges can cast aside the norms of due process . . .

-Michael Lesher, Esq. is a writer, journalist and attorney who provides unique legal services to mothers and children navigating the dangerous terrain of the family court system.
-He has performed for pro se clients, and for other attorneys, in states all over the country, including Arizona, Colorado, Idaho, Maryland, Michigan, New Jersey and New York.
+Michael Lesher is a writer, journalist and attorney who provides unique legal services to survivors of abuse and to mothers and children navigating the dangerous terrain of the family court system.
+He has performed for pro se clients, and for other attorneys, in federal courts and in states all over the country, including Arizona, California, Colorado, Idaho, Maryland, Michigan, New Jersey and New York.
 Many of these cases involve mothers who have lost custody of their children because of their efforts to protect the children from alleged sexual abuse.
 Michael Lesher has also handled federal civil rights cases concerning freedom of speech and equal protection under the law.

 Michael Lesher, together with sociologist , wrote From Madness to Mutiny.
 The book, released in May 2005 as the lead title of the University Press of New England, is having a profound effect on the family court system. , Siena College, describes it as: